-Senior Post-Holders are defined by the Board as the Vice-Chancellor, members of the University Executive Team (UET) and the Clerk to the Board.
-The members of UET (other than the Vice-Chancellor) for the reporting period were:
+Senior Post-Holders are defined by the Board as the Vice-Chancellor, members of the UET and the Clerk to the Board.
+A restructuring of the UET has taken place during the reporting period and the Committee has been actively engaged in approving remuneration for the newly created Pro Vice-Chancellor roles as well as revised remuneration to reflect changes to existing UET roles.

+The members of UET (other than the Vice-Chancellor) in the reporting period were: